 - If you provide a service that is not tied to a project plan, or if your customer controls the plans and processes, use Services.

 - If all you do is spec out and purchase products (maybe for resale), use Supplier Management.

 What about companies that do SOME work that is aligned with a plan, and some work that isn't?
 This is where I apply the 51% test.
 In this test, I ask my clients two questions:

 1. What type of work represents more than 1/2 of your overall workload

 2. What are the goals of the organization as they pertain to the type of work being done (are you trying to build up your project work, or make it smaller?).

 Most of you will end up with CMMI Development, but make sure to contact your friendly neighborhood Lead Appraiser for advice before you start!

 Like this blog?
 Forward to your nearest engineering or software exec!

-, Certified CMMI Instructor, author, and consultant with years of real-world experience with the CMMI in all types of organizations.
-Jeff has taught thousands of students in CMMI trainings and has received an aggregate satisfaction score of 4.97 out of 5 from his students.
+, Certified CMMI Instructor, author and consultant with years of real-world experience with the CMMI in all types of organizations.
+Jeff has taught thousands of students in CMMI training classes and has received an aggregate satisfaction score of 4.97 out of 5 from his students.

 for more information about engineering strategy, performance innovation, software process improvement and running a successful CMMI program.